 Visiting Cyprus?
 Quite possibly you may require a visa waiver soon if you are not a citizen of the E.U.
 If you have been to Cyprus (the Southern part) or anywhere in the E.U. before, did you have to apply for a visa in advance before?
 If you didn’t it was because you were a citizen of one of the visa-exempt countries, and you may soon be affected by a new European visa waiver like system that the European Union has introduced.
 It is called the E.U.
 Travel and Information Authorisation System or ETIAS.
 It will work like the existing American visa waiver system called the ESTA.
 Basically, if it applies to you, you just go online and apply for your ETIAS before you travel to Europe.
 You will have to pay a fee, but the whole process shouldn’t take longer than 15 minutes and you will still get 90 days in the Schengen zone once you arrive in Europe.
-See below for more details about what that means!

 I heard that Cyprus is not in Schengen.
 What does that mean?

 Cyprus is a full member of the European Union, one of 27 countries.
 However, it is not yet in the Schengen area, although it is expected that it soon will be.
 The Schengen Agreement is meant to provide freedom of movement for all member countries, some of which are not in the E.U.
 The immigration rules for non Schengen citizens are standardised, so if you are given permission to visit one Schengen country you can visit all of the others.
 You get 90 days in all of Schengen in each block of 180 days.
 In theory, the Schengen “clock” starts ticking when you first enter a Schengen country, but in practice some border officials either turn a blind eye or do not take any interest in anyone’s passport anyway.
 The ETIAS system is supposed to tighten these irregularities.

 Is it worth visiting Cyprus once you need to apply for a Cyprus visa waiver?